narain-karthik/Replit-Production-Order/README_IIS_Deployment.md

 # Production Order Tracking System - IIS Deployment Guide

 ## Overview
 This guide will help you deploy the Flask-based Production Order Tracking System on Windows IIS with Python 3.11+.
+This version includes Excel export access control and enhanced user management features.

 ## Prerequisites